Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 ferret_Daniel Steinke_Pixabay

 Ferrets are unique creatures, and caring for a ferret is unlike caring for other common household pets.
 Even holding a ferret is different from holding other animals, such as dogs or cats, due to the ferret’s interesting body structure.
-These creatures are long and thin, and you must provide support for their bodies or risk causing damage to the ferret.
+These creatures are long and thin, and you must provide support for their bodies or risk causing them damage.

-If you’re new to ferrets, then learning to handle one can actually be a bit daunting.
-You’re a bit nervous, and you certainly don’t want to hurt it by accident.
-Thankfully, you’ve come to the right place, because this article is going to walk you through the process of properly holding your ferret, step by step.
-By the end, you’ll feel confident picking up and holding your ferret with no qualms or hesitation.
+If you’re new to ferrets, learning to handle one can be a bit daunting, as you don’t want to hurt it by accident.
+Fortunately, you’ve come to the right place, as this article will walk you through the process of properly holding your ferret, step by step.
+By the end, you’ll feel confident picking up and holding your pet.

 Ferrets Are Predators, Not Prey